SeaQL/seaql.github.io/SeaORM/docs/10-graph-ql/02-getting-started.md

 Seaography covers all the needs of building complex applications - from data access, access control to [frontend integration](https://www.sea-ql.org/sea-orm-pro).

-Learn more about adding custom GraphQL endpoints and customizing resolvers in [Seaography's Official Documentation](https://www.sea-ql.org/Seaography/docs/index/).
+Learn more about adding custom GraphQL endpoints and customizing resolver in [Seaography's Extensive Documentation](https://www.sea-ql.org/Seaography/docs/index/).